What Are the Biggest Drivers of Cost in U.S. Health Care?

 This translated to 17.6 percent of the country's gross domestic product and per capita costs of $8,086, and trend lines indicate further increases under the current scenario.

-High costs in health care strain state and federal governments and make it difficult for people to afford health insurance.
+According a Robert Wood Johnson Foundation (RWJF) analysis on the factors driving health care spending growth, high costs in health care strain state and federal governments and make it difficult for people to afford health insurance.